Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 The Division of Historical and Cultural Affairs' Collections Policy

-Delaware law pertaining to Prohibitions Relating to Conflicts of Interest, Title 29 Delaware Code Section 5805, and Code of Conduct, Title 29 Delaware Code Section 5806 may be viewed at the following site:
+Delaware law pertaining to Prohibitions Relating to Conflicts of Interest, Title 29 Delaware Code Section 5805, and Code of Conduct, Title 29 Delaware Code Section 5806 may be viewed here.

 The State of Delaware's policy on "Dual Employment" as codified in State of Delaware Merit Rules Section 4.3 states the following: